NexaAI/nexa-sdk/examples/Chat-with-PDF-locally/README.md

 ## Introduction

-This demo is a PDF chatbot that can answer both common questions and PDF specific questions and generate charts based on the PDF content.
-It uses a combination of a local LLM, a vector database, and a LoRA model for chart generation.
+This demo is a PDF chatbot that can answer PDF related questions and generate charts based on the response.
+It uses a combination of a embedding model, a vector database, a function calling model, two LLMs and two LoRA models for chart generation.
 It is built using Nexa SDK.

 ## Tech Stack